Child Support Basics

 If the court orders parenting time of 45.1% or more, that is equal custody, and a different formula is used.

-Under the law, an order for “joint physical custody” does not by itself affect the amount of child support.
-Now the amount is based on the number of overnights that each parent has with the child.
+As talked about in the section above, parenting time is set based on the number of overnights that each parent has with the child.
 If each parent has at least 45.1% of overnights with the child, or other significant time that the court determines, the court will use another formula instead of the parenting expense adjustment.

-Figuring out basic support is the same as talked about in the section above - by figuring out each parent’s share of their combined incomes.
-But, with joint physical custody the number from the guidelines chart is multiplied by .75.
+When each parent has parenting time of 45.1% or more, the calculation for figuring out basic support starts the same as in cases where parenting time isn’t equal - by figuring out each parent’s share of their combined gross incomes.
+But with equal parenting time, the number from the guidelines chart is multiplied by .75.
 That number is then multiplied by each parent’s percentage of income (PICS percentage).
 The lower number is subtracted from the higher.
 What is left is the amount of basic support paid.
+The parent with the higher gross income will pay child support when parenting time is equal (each parent has 45.1% parenting time or more).

-The law requires each parent to file a financial affidavit when they file papers with the court.
+The law requires each parent to file a Financial Affidavit for Child Support when their first papers are filed with the court.
 This applies if the court is figuring out child support for the first time or changing an existing order.
-The affidavit is available on the Court’s website at www.mncourts.gov/forms (click on the category “other”).
-A copy of the financial affidavit can also be found in the back of this booklet on page 41.
+The affidavit is available on the Court’s website at http://www.mncourts.gov/Help-Topics/Child-Support.aspx.
+A copy of the financial affidavit can also be found in the back of this booklet.
 There are several documents that each parent must file with the form, including pay stubs and tax returns.
-If you do not file the affidavit and attachments, it is possible that the court will not allow you to testify about your own income, but the court may let the other parent or the county testify about your income.
-See page 32 for more details on serving the other parent and the county and filing the financial affidavit with the court.
+If you do not file the affidavit and attachments, it is possible that the court will not allow you to testify about your own income, but the court may let the other parent, or the county, testify about your income.
+See section called "Ask the Court to Change the Order Yourself" for more details on serving the other parent and the county and filing the financial affidavit with the court.

-After basic support, child care support and medical support are calculated, they are added together.
+After basic support, child care support, and medical support are calculated, they are added together.
 Then the court subtracts the self-support reserve, which is 120% of the federal poverty guideline for one person, from the obligor’s gross income for child support.
-The self-support reserve for 2010 is $1,083.
-If the amount of income above the reserve is less than the guidelines amount for basic support, child care support and medical support combined, the obligations are adjusted so that the total child support isn’t more than the amount of income over the self-support reserve.
+The self-support reserve for 2016 is $1,188.
+If the amount of income above the reserve is less than the guidelines amount for basic support, child care support, and medical support combined, the obligations are adjusted so the total child support isn’t more than the amount of income over the self-support reserve.
 If a person’s income is below the reserve after adjustments, then a person will only have a minimum child support order.
 The minimum order amounts are $50 for 1 or 2 children; $75 for 3 or 4 children; or $100 for 5 or more children.

-The federal poverty guideline is a chart of income levels that the government uses to decide if people are poor.
+The federal poverty guidelines are a chart of incomes the government uses to decide if people are poor.
 It changes every year.
-Gross monthly income means all of the income you earn each month, before anything is deducted for taxes or other things.

 Income is not limited to wages from working.
 Minnesota law counts the following as income that can be used to pay child support